-All student responsibilities outlined in the UNLV Student Conduct Code and Policies apply while working at the Libraries.
-Acts that are prohibited include but are not limited to: unauthorized use of computer system; storing, possessing, using, distributing, selling, bartering, manufacturing, exchanging or giving away controlled substances; and all forms of harassment.
+All student responsibilities outlines in the UNLV Student Conduct Code and Policies apply while working at the Libraries.
+Acts that are prohibited include but are not limited to: unauthorized use of computer system; storing, possessing, using, distributing, selling, battering, manufacturing, exchanging or giving away controlled substances; and all forms of harassment.

-Any records of the library, which contain the identity of a user and the books, documents, films, recordings, videos, or other property of the library, which he/she used, are confidential.
-These records may be disclosed only in response to a court order, so don't release any of this information unless directed by your supervisor to do so.
+Any records of the library, which contains the identity of a user and the books, documents, films, recordings, videos, or other property of the library, which he/she used, are confidential.
+These records may be disclosed only in response to a court order. so don't release any of this information unless directed by your supervisor to do so.